liaoherui/AccuSNV/readme_files/test_run_spyder.md

 ## 2. Add the bioconda channel and install AccuSNV in Spyder

---- **Note**: If you have already installed the accusnv conda environment with Spyder (if Spyder is not installed, please run `conda install spyder`), you can skip this step and go directly to “3.
+--- **Note**: If you have already installed the accusnv conda environment with Spyder (if Spyder is not installed, please run `conda install spyder` within your accusnv conda environment.
+Its important to install it within conda environment even if its already on your computer.), you can skip this step and go directly to “3.
 Configure the Spyder environment.” ---

 Check the configuration of the current environment: